Meet the team at Jurassic Bark, Newbury

 Ever since I was 8 years old I have had dogs, and growing up around them has really made me appreciate what wonderful animals they are.
 I worked in an office for a few years before a light bulb went off and I started volunteering at a gundog training centre at weekends.
 Before long I realised that working with dogs was the dream, and got a part time job working at a kennels.
 After a few months there I was lucky enough to find Dog Trouble, where I was employed after volunteering for a few weeks, first as a centre assistant, then after completing an apprenticeship in Dog Training, I was promoted to Boarding Manager.
 The centre is a behaviour centre rather than your standard doggy day care so the opportunity to learn was incomparable.

 I then made the decision to start my own path and open Jurassic Bark - a professional dog walking service based in Newbury.
-With the help of my trusty four legged team I hope to entertain our beloved canines with the best local routes, with plenty of things to sniff, bark at and (hopefully not) roll in...
+With the help of my trusty four legged (and two legged!) team, we entertain your beloved canines with the best local routes, with plenty of things to sniff, bark at and (hopefully not) roll in...

 Patch is my gorgeous 9 year old Jack Russell terrier who came to me after I began working at Dog Trouble, where he had been taken in after his first owners wanted to put him down due to behavioural issues.
 They were able to rehabilitate from a frightened shivering wreck to the happy, healthy dog who stole my heart.
 He's still a bit scared of some strangers but he gets more confidence every day.
 He spends most of his time attempting to catch flies and staring intently at me until I take him out for a walk.